microsoft/ODBC-Specification/ODBC 4.0.md

 4. App calls SQLNextColumn to find out which column is available.
 Applications must not assume that the columns are returned in any particular order.
     -   Driver returns the ordinal of the available column
     -   For rowset sizes greater than 1, the row for which the column is available can be determined through the `SQL_ATTR_ROWS_FETCHED_PTR` statement attribute.
 The client cannot assume that rows prior to the current value of `SQL_ATTR_ROWS_FETCHED_PTR` are complete until the entire fetch sequence has completed until the initial fetch or a subsequent call to SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.
+	- The following operations are valid in a `SQL_DATA_AVAILABLE` state are.
+Any other operation on a statement handle in the `SQL_DATA_AVAILABLE` case results in a function sequence error.
+		- Changing binding information for the current column
+		- Calling SQLGetData for the current column (if not structured or a nested collection)
+		- Calling SQLGetNestedHandle for the current column (if structured or a nested collection)
+		- Attempting to fetch from a nested handle associated with the current column
+		- Calling SQLCloseCursor
+		- Calling SQLNextColumn
+		- Calling SQLFetch/SQLFetchScroll
+		- Calling SQLDescribeCol/SQLGetDescField/SQLGetDescRecord

 5. If rowset size is 1, the app can update the binding information for the current column only, which will used in the next call to SQLFetch/SQLFetchScroll.

-6. App typically retrieves the data by calling SQLGetData, or by reading data from the nested handle, as appropriate.
+6. App typically retrieves the data for the current column by calling SQLGetData, or by reading data from the nested handle, as appropriate.

 7. App calls [SQLNextColumn](#61-sqlnextcolumn) to continue fetching the current row
-    -   Any nested handles on the same statement are closed, unless [SQL_GD_CONCURRENT](#361-sql_gd_concurrent-bit-for-sql_getdata_extensions) is specified and rowset size is equal to 1 (in which case any nested handles are closed upon the next call to fetch or close on the parent statement handle.)
+    -   Any nested handles on the same statement are closed, unless [`SQL_GD_CONCURRENT`](#361-sql_gd_concurrent-bit-for-sql_getdata_extensions) is specified and rowset size is equal to 1 (in which case any nested handles are closed upon the next call to fetch or close cursor on the parent statement handle.)
     -   Driver returns `SQL_DATA_AVAILABLE`, along with the ordinal of the next column available to be retrieved, if additional columns are available
     -   Driver returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO` when all columns for which a binding has been specified have been retrieved.
 The application must not assume any bindings have been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.